 I always recommend staying as close to the city center or old town district as possible, and I recommend the same for Bratislava!
 The public transportation is good, but I personally always have a better experience wherever I go if I can walk everywhere I want to go instead of taking a bus or train in each day, so that’s what I recommend!

 I was there for two days and wish I had planned to be there a full week!
 There was so much to see and do.
 Take a walking tour, count how many statues you find and choose a favorite, tour Bratislava Castle, visit the many museums in and around town, and take the bus over to Devin Castle!
 Make sure to gawk a while at the Blue Church (affectionately nicknamed by the locals as the “Smurf Church”), and dine on halusky in an historic restaurant!

 For more, check out 10 Reasons to Visit Bratislava!

 How to Save Money?

 Take the FREE walking tours with Be Free Tours!
 They have several to choose from, and I thought it was a fantastic way to get to know the city.
 The Slovak National Gallery has free admission, and don’t forget to admire the statues Bratislava is so famous for around town!
+Also, plan your eating strategy: have a big breakfast, a late lunch, and snack on a little something in the evening instead of going for a big meal at the most expensive eating time of day!
 Bratislava was not an expensive destination, especially compared to many other countries on the Euro in Europe.